Our True Condition (Luke 22:1-34)

 There are two things that we need to know about ourselves, Calvin says.
 First, how excellent our nature would have been had we not fallen into sin.
 Secondly, how miserable our condition truly is since Adam's fall.
 When we see this, Calvin writes, "we blush for shame, and feel truly humble."

 There are few passages that help us take a realistic look at ourselves better than this one.
 Today's passage gives us a very realistic view of ourselves.
 It's hard to accept at first, but it's very important.
 But this passage doesn't leave us in despair, because it also gives us a picture of hope about what Christ has done about our condition.
-So let's look first at what we think our condition is, then what it really is, and lastly what Jesus has done about it.
+So let's look first at what we think our condition is, then what it really is, and finally what Jesus has done about it.

 First, what we think our condition is.